-A retention policy defines how long and under which retention type your data should be stored in a repository.
+A retention policy defines how long and under which retention type your backup data should be stored in a backup repository.

-Veeam Backup for Microsoft Office 365 provides the following types of retention:
+Veeam Backup for Microsoft 365 provides the following types of retention:

 Select this type if you want to keep an item until its creation time or last modification time is within the retention coverage.